sstelfox/stelfox.net/content/blog/2016-02-26-better-practices-with-sudo.md

 otherwise your administrators make use of multiple system locales, you will want to re-introduce the locale values used.

-My entire starting sudo config is the following:
+My entire starting sudo configuration is the following:

 ```
 Defaults env_reset